This is the all-in-one roundup reviewing every Avast One consumer security solution for 2023. On this page, after the intro, you’ll find

 The engine supports running on-demand scans in parallel, a level of flexibility you won't always see elsewhere.
 If you're running a lengthy full system scan, for instance, you're able to run a separate targeted scan on a removable drive you've just connected, and maybe check some recent downloads, all at the same time.

 This didn't always work smoothly.
-Although our normal on-demand scans ended with a reassuring 'we didn't find anything' message, the Scan History page warned that 'your Explorer Scan was unable to scan all files', and 'we suggest scanning again.'
+Although My normal on-demand scans ended with a reassuring 'we didn't find anything' message, the Scan History page warned that 'your Explorer Scan was unable to scan all files', and 'we suggest scanning again.'

-Our own tests began with some simple behavior monitoring checks, where a custom executable uses common scripting tricks to download a malicious file.
+My own tests began with some simple behavior monitoring checks, where a custom executable uses common scripting tricks to download a malicious file.

 Some antivirus apps perform much better on this test.
 Bitdefender and Kaspersky not only killed the simulator within a fraction of a second, but they also recovered the handful of files it managed to encrypt (five to ten.)